backdrop-contrib/reroute_email/README.txt

 2. Go to Admin -> Settings -> Reroute email, and enter an email address to route all email to.

-3. Go to Admin -> Access Control and enable viewing for the roles you want.

 Bugs/Features/Patches:
 ----------------------
 If you want to report bugs, feature requests, or submit a patch, please do so